Infiltration boxes and infiltration drains/wells

 How to save this page as PDF

-Infiltration wells and infiltration boxes require no above-ground space and offer more storage capacity than above-ground infiltration installations, meaning than more rainwater can be buffered for short spaces of time and gradually released into the groundwater.
+Infiltration wells and infiltration boxes require no above-ground space and offer a good alternative for above-ground infiltration installations.
 Infiltration boxes and infiltration wells come in all sizes, for individual homes to facilities for entire city districts.
 Boxes can be used under roads, sports fields and parking garages, for example, making it possible to use a single area of land for two purposes.
 The boxes are wrapped with filter cloth to prevent silting up.
 Wells are often large concrete or plastic tubes placed vertically to which the stormwater drain is attached.
 The bottom of both the boxes and wells are open so that the rainwater can infiltrate.
 The extra infiltration leads to less drought damage, subsidence and salinisation.

 Rainwater storage beneath sports fields